 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some argue this is a reliable measure of a facility's rehabilitation performance.
+Measures the percent of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+Some argue this is a reasonable measure of a facility's rehabilitation services.

 Scores for Philadelphia, PA